\"Writing.Com

 I would agree with that statement.

-Mara ♣ McBain -- I have a lot of manuscripts gathering virtual dust!
+Mara ♣ McBain Author Icon -- I have a lot of manuscripts gathering virtual dust!
 Will any of them ever see the light of publication?
 I can honestly say not in their current state.
 I have a couple that friends urge me to polish up and put up on Amazon but I was reading through one of these the other day and it took head hopping to whole new levels!
 LOL It shows that I'm learning as I go.
 I'm developing my craft.
 As much as I love my darlings I know that my 2nd novel, Club Ties, was better than Club Justice and McCade's Way was better than both of them.
 SO not only do you learn from the ones that get tucked away in a drawer, but also from your "successes."

 This is so great for other writers to hear!
 And it also reminds me of something I always tell myself: No matter how much I don't like something I've written, whether it was a false start to a short story, a scene-gone-nowhere from my novel, or simply character development notes on a project that never got finished, never toss out those writings.
 You never know what you'll learn from them, or what you'll discover about yourself as a writer when re-reading them the next day (or years later).
 Great comment, Mara!

-mblank -- {Submitted Item: "Invalid Item I'm just wetting my feet drama, and I've been having trouble getting feedback on this piece.
+mblank -- {Submitted Item: "Invalid ItemOpen in new Window.
+I'm just wetting my feet drama, and I've been having trouble getting feedback on this piece.
 I'd appreciate a spot in your newsletter, if possible.
 Thanks!

 It'd be my pleasure!